McMenemy/mcmenemy_personal_website/README.md

-# personal_website
+# mcmenemy_personal_website
-my personal website
+My personal website built using ruby on rails (in progress).